happynear/FaceVerification/README.md

 If you are also interested in face verification, please contact me via the issue.

+The [CASIA-webface dataset](http://www.cbsr.ia.ac.cn/english/CASIA-WebFace-Database.html) is really very dirty, and I believe that if someone could wash it up, the accuracy would increase further.
+If you did so, please kindly contact me.
+I will pay for it.

 Progress
 ===========
 1. Training DeepID (pure softmax network).